Garadget/firmware/README.md

 - `rlp` - delay between consecutive button presses in mS (10-5,000 default 1,000)
 - `srr` - number of sensor reads used in averaging (1-20, default 3)
 - `srt` - reflection threshold below which the door is considered open (1-80, default 25)
+- `aev` - number serving as bitmap for enabling status alerts (starting from LSB: closed, open, closing, opening, stopped, init, online, offline, config)
-- `aot` - alert for open timeout in seconds (0 disables, default 320 - 20min)
+- `aot` - alert for open timeout in seconds (0 disables, default 1,200 - 20min)
 - `ans` - alert for night time start in minutes from midnight (same value as ane disables, default 1320 - 10pm)
 - `ane` - alert for night time end in minutes from midnight (same value as ans disables, default 360 - 6am)
+- `tzo` - float number for hours offset from GMT and optional character to resolve ambiguity where multiple locations are in the same offset.
+Full list is available in alerts configuration page of web interface

 ### Variable: netConfig
 String `ip=%d.%d.%d.%d|snet=%d.%d.%d.%d|gway=%d.%d.%d.%d|mac=%02X:%02X:%02X:%02X:%02X:%02X|ssid=%s` where